 Ease of Access

-A problem with a commercial air conditioner can bring your entire operation screeching to a halt, and even in situation where the system hasn’t broken down, you don’t want repair technicians trodding through your workspace while you’re trying to get things done.
+A problem with a commercial air conditioner can bring your entire operation screeching to a halt, and even in situations where the system hasn’t broken down, you don’t want repair technicians trodding through your workspace while you’re trying to get things done.
 Rooftop units permit the technician to reach the system easily and do the work without getting in the way of your operation.
-That includes getting bulky equipment in position, or removing equipment that need replacing.
+That includes getting bulky equipment in position or removing equipment that needs replacing.
 Putting it all on the roof eliminates a lot of the hassle.

 Room to Expand

 Similarly, if you need more cooling power added to your business – either because you’re adding a new business to the space or because an existing business has to change needs – adding another unit to an indoor air conditioner can be very tricky.
 But modular units on the roof make the issue easy to resolve, and with the whole rooftop to expand onto, you need never worry about running out of room.
 And as above, getting a modular unit onto the roof is much easier than trying to maneuver it through the often-tight confines of an office interior.